rabbitmq/rabbitmq-website/docs/amqp.md

 ## Outcomes

-An [outcome](https://docs.oasis-open.org/amqp/core/v1.0/os/amqp-core-messaging-v1.0-os.html#section-delivery-state) indicates the result of processing at the receiver.
+An [outcome](https://docs.oasis-open.org/amqp/core/v1.0/os/amqp-core-messaging-v1.0-os.html#section-delivery-state) indicates the result of delivery (message) processing at the receiver.

 The following table describes the outcomes when the client is the sender/publisher/producer with RabbitMQ acting as the receiver: